signalsforgranted/draft-grant-ntp-ntpv5-algorithms/draft-grant-ntp-ntpv5-algorithms.md

 ## Use of non-UTC timescales

-In addition to UTC, NTPv5 includes support for the transmission of TAI, UT1, and leap-smeared UTC.
-Implementations SHOULD NOT mix timestamps from different timescales when performing calculations, and it's recommended they minimise the conversion of timescales where possible to reduce confusion and aide in accuracy.
-New algorithms may choose to support a restricted number of timescales.
+In addition to UTC, NTPv5 includes support for the transmission of TAI, UT1, and leap-smeared UTC timescales.
+Implementations SHOULD NOT mix timestamps from different timescales when performing calculations, and it's recommended they minimise the conversion of timescales where possible to reduce potential confusion and aide in accuracy.
+Algorithms may choose to support a limited number of timescales.

 ## Leap Seconds and Leap Second Smearing